neeraj-wisetr/slate/source/includes/_errors.md

 # Errors

-There are 7 types of errors in Autonami Public API:
+There are 7 types of errors in FunnelKit Automations Public API:

 Error Code | Error Type